HJK71/Marstek-EPEX-trading/README.md

 Create package file
 Make a new file under packages, i.e "Marstek_epex.Yaml" Paste the packagefile code into it.
-Make sure you have something like this in you're configuration.yaml:
-#packages#
-homeassistant:
-  packages: !include_dir_named packages
 ******************************************************************************
 Add a manual card to you're dashboard and paste the lovelace code in it.
 Make another manual card and paste the debug code in it. (only for test purposes)